QuanBlue/chat-grpc/README.md

 --help                       show all commands with description,
 ```

-# :alien_monster: Like message rule
+# :robot: Like message rule

 > **LIKE reply:** for allow user XX to continue chat (at least 2 LIKE)